n-mam/offset/README.md

   - Fixed vhd (f-vhd)
   - Dynamic vhdx (d-vhdx)
   - Raw volume image (raw)
-- Volume images can either be generated locally or streamed to an FTPS server.
+- Volume images can either be generated locally or streamed to an FTP server.
-- FTPS streaming supports TLS1.3
 - URI format for streaming to FTP:
   - ftps://username:password@hostname:port/a/b/c

+#### Features (FTPS)

+- Supports plain and secure FTPS (using openssl async bio).
+- Ability to browse while transfers are in progress.
+- Directory listing support for Linux, Windows and MLSD.
+- FTPS supports TLS1.3

 #### Dependencies